3.48%

 Go for credit counselling if you need extra guidance

-Singaporeans or Permanent Residents who are aged 21 to 65 can apply for a personal loan from major banks in Singapore.
 While the majority of the banks require the loan applicant to have a minimum annual income of $30,000, some banks (e.g. DBS, POSB, OCBC) offer personal loans to those with a minimum annual income of $20,000.

 It isn’t the easiest for foreigners to apply for personal loans in Singapore if you’re talking about borrowing from banks.

-The eligibility criteria for foreigners are stricter; they are expected to make at least $40,000 to $45,000 annually and must hold a valid Singapore employment pass.
+The eligibility criteria for foreigners are stricter; they are expected to make at least $40,000 to $60,000 annually and must hold a valid Singapore employment pass.
 They must also show proof of their residential tenancy agreement (or any other proof of their residential address in Singapore) as well as bank statements.

 Not really, you can’t get a personal loan from the bank if you have bad credit.
-However, you stand a better chance with financial institutions.

 Absolutely.
-Private financial institutions offer personal loans to applicants with an annual income of less than $10,000.
-The lowest minimum annual income that low-income applicants have to meet if they want to get a personal loan from a bank is $20,000.
+Private lenders offer personal loans for low-income earners with an annual income of less than $10,000.
+The lowest minimum annual salary low-income applicants have to meet if they want to borrow from banks with personal loans is $20,000.

 Yes, there are personal loans for the self-employed in Singapore.